kinglozzer/silverstripe-metatitle/README.md

 ##### Automatically including the meta title

-The simplest way to ensure that the meta title is included is to call `$MetaTags` in the `<head>` if your template.
+The simplest way to ensure that the meta title is included is to call `$MetaTags` in the `<head>` of your template.
 This will include the meta title (falling back to page title if meta title is not set) and the site name in the format: `Meta title » Your Site Name`.

 The format can be customised by changing the `Kinglozzer\SilverStripeMetaTitle\MetaTitleExtension.title_format` config setting.
 For example, to change the » to a hyphen: